 Frozen, Vegan, and Raw cheesecake.
 It’s so dang healthy it’s hard to believe it could also be good.
 But seriously.
 All you have to do is take a look at these photos and you know it’s not good…it’s great!
 Um, sorry Tony the Tiger for stealing your line.

 One thing I love about this raw cheesecake is that it’s sweet, but in a very natural way.
 I’m sure it won’t come as a surprise to you that I have a bit of a sweet tooth.
 And personally, I think having sweets can be a part of a balanced lifestyle.

-But here’s what I love about a dessert like this one.
+But here’s what’s so great about a dessert like this one.
 Balance is built right in.
 That’s because it’s so rich and so creamy…you cannot eat a lot of it at one sitting.

 Um, wait.
 Maybe that’s not such a great idea.

 Sometimes I think I have a seven-year old that lives inside my head and she rules the roost.
-She likes all things comfort food, like macaroni and cheese, chocolate, and cream filled cupcakes.
+She likes all things comfort food, like macaroni and cheese, chocolate peanut butter pie, and cream filled cupcakes.
 Oh, and lots of icing.
 She likes lots and lots of icing.

 If you see a trend here, it’s that comfort foods and creaminess are highly correlated.
 That’s why this Vegan Red, White and Blueberry Cheesecake is perfect.
 Because it’s oh so creamy.